woofwoofinc/literacy/src/js/index.js.rst

     const detab = require('detab');

-    module.exports.fromString = function fromString(content) {
+    module.exports.fromString = function fromString(input, inputFilename) {

-Prep the content by detabing it to a tab stop of eight per the reStructuredText specification.
+Prep the input by detabing it to a tab stop of eight per the reStructuredText specification.
 This also means that the grammar rules can assume there is no tab whitespacing.

 .. code-block:: javascript

-      const detabbed = detab(content, 8);
+      const detabbed = detab(input, 8);

-Then parse the content.
+Then parse the input content.

 .. code-block:: javascript